clement-nardi/pics-dl/README.md

 In the terminal, write these commands:

-    cd /e/.../pics-dl/libexif-0.6.21/        # /e/ is the drive letter.
+    cd /e/.../pics-dl/libexif/        # /e/ is the drive letter.
 Replace ... by the actual location of the git repository
-    ./configure
-    make
-    make install
+    ./get_libexif.sh

 If successful, this file should be created: */pics-dl/libexif-0.6.21/libexif/.libs/libexif-12.dll